adobe/SimpleSensor/README.md

 ## About
 The goal of this project is to make it dead simple to add sensors to your projects.
 SimpleSensor is modular, you can pick and choose pieces to use from the [contributed modules repo](https://github.com/AdobeAtAdobe/SimpleSensor_contrib) or build your own modules to custom needs.
 Feel free to contribute back modules, too.

-Modules can communicate to one another in chains, or in the simplest case, a collection module will just send messages along a communication module when a certain state/event/etc is detected.
+In a basic use case a collection module can simply send messages along a communication module when a certain state or event is detected in a collection module.
+You can orchestrate more complicated flows by communicating between modules before sending the message to collection points.

 SimpleSensor has the following 3 domains
 1. [Collection modules](#collection-modules "About collection modules")